Battle of Jonesborough: Armies

-In May 1864, the Confederate Army of Tennessee under Joseph E. Johnston included three infantry corps, the Georgia militia under Gustavus Woodson Smith, a cavalry corps led by Joseph Wheeler and an independent cavalry division under William Hicks Jackson.
+In May 1864, the Army of Tennessee under Joseph E. Johnston included three infantry corps, the Georgia militia under Gustavus Woodson Smith, a cavalry corps led by Joseph Wheeler and an independent cavalry division under William Hicks Jackson.
 At the start of the campaign, the infantry corps commanders were William J. Hardee, John Bell Hood, and Leonidas Polk.
 Polk was killed at Pine Mountain on June 14 and replaced by Alexander P. Stewart on July 7.
 Henry D. Clayton took command Stewart's former division.
 Meanwhile, Edward C. Walthall took over James Cantey's division and John C. Brown assumed command of Thomas C. Hindman's division.
 Johnston was replaced in army command by Hood on July 17.
 Stephen D. Lee took over Hood's former corps.
 William H. T. Walker was killed at the Battle of Atlanta and his division divided among the divisions of Hardee's corps.

 Hardee's corps consisted of the divisions of William B. Bate, Benjamin F. Cheatham, and Patrick Cleburne.
 Lee's corps was made up of the divisions of Brown, Carter L. Stevenson, and Clayton.
 Stewart's corps included the divisions of Walthall, Samuel Gibbs French, and William Wing Loring.
 Wheeler's corps consisted of cavalry divisions led by William T. Martin, John H. Kelly, and William Y. C. Humes.
 Author Albert E. Castel estimated Hood's strength in August as 30,000 less than Sherman's, or about 55,000.
 Mark M. Boatner III estimated that Hood had 37,000 infantry and 5,000 Georgia militia at the start of August.